R2RGEN: Real-to-Real 3D Data Generation for Spatially Generalized Manipulation: Introduction

-In this paper, we propose R2RGen, a real-to-real 3D data generation framework which is applicable for mobile robot~\cite{fu2024mobile}, works on raw pointcloud observation and supports any number of objects and interaction modes.
-Given a pre-segmented source demonstration, previous methods apply spatial transformation on each object individually.
-This object-centric paradigm can only handle skills relevant to only one target object.
-To overcome this problem, we propose group-wise data augmentation, which links each skill to a group of objects rather than a single target to maintain necessary object combination for complicated skills.
+In this paper, we propose R2RGen, a real-to-real 3D data generation framework which is applicable for mobile robot~\cite{fu2024mobile}, compatible for different camera setups, works on raw pointcloud observation and supports any number of objects and interaction modes.
+Given a source demonstration, previous methods apply spatial transformation on each object individually in camera frame.
+This object-centric paradigm can only handle skills relevant to only one target object and assumes a static camera.
+To overcome this, we propose to convert pointcloud observations and actions to a shared 3D space and apply group-wise data augmentation, which links each skill to a group of objects rather than a single target to maintain necessary object combination for complicated skills.
 It also leverages a backtracking mechanism to augment the 3D observation without disturbing the causal order of each operation.
-Moreover, since pointcloud from 3D sensor (e.g. RGB-D camera) is incomplete, large transformation (especially rotation) will make the augmented 3D observation unreasonble.
+Moreover, since pointcloud from 3D sensor (e.g. RGB-D camera) is incomplete, large transformation will make the augmented 3D observation unreasonble.
 E.g., points should be observed are missing, while points should be occluded exists.
 To this end, we further present camera-aware 3D post-processing to ensure the 3D observation after augmentation obey the distribution of 3D sensor.
-Through extensive real-world evaluation, we show that R2RGen, trained with only one human demonstration, outperforms policies trained with $25 \!\times\!$ more human-collected data.
-Furthermore, R2RGen exhibits strong scalability with additional demonstrations, generalizes beyond spatial variation, and demonstrates promising potential for applications such as mobile manipulation.
+Through extensive evaluation on different camera setups and real-world platforms, we validate R2RGen's effectiveness on one-shot imitation learning and its strong scalability with additional demonstrations, different vision foundation models and task settings.